Stadly/PasswordPolice/README.md

 $policy->addRules(new LowerCaseRule());     // Password must contain lower case letters.
 $policy->addRules(new UpperCaseRule());     // Password must contain upper case letters.
 $policy->addRules(new DigitRule());         // Password must contain digits.
+$policy->addRules(new GuessableData());     // Password must not contain data that is easy to guess.
 $policy->addRules(new HaveIBeenPwned());    // Password must not be exposed in data breaches.
 $pspell = Pspell::fromLocale('en', new LowerCaseConverter(), new UpperCaseConverter());
 $policy->addRules(new Dictionary($pspell)); // Password must not contain dictionary words.

 try {
     $policy->enforce('password');
+    // The password adheres to the policy.
+} catch (PolicyException $exception) {
+    // The password does not adhere to the policy.
+    // Use the exception to show an appropriate message to the user.
+}

+try {
+    // Specify data that is easy to guess for this password.
+    $policy->enforce(new Password('password', ['first name', 'spouse', DateTime('birthday')]));
     // The password adheres to the policy.
 } catch (PolicyException $exception) {
     // The password does not adhere to the policy.